bobascript/19-PWA-Text-Editor/README.md

 ## Usage

 To use this app you simply need to clone the repository locally.
 Then you'll have to run `npm install` and `npm run start` and you can get straight to notetaking!
+Once it's started up, simply visit localhost:(your PORT here, default is 3000) and the page will load up!

 ## Screenshot